-Oesophageal varices are dilated blood vessels in the oesophagus, usually due to portal hypertension (NCBI 2018b).
-Presence of oesophageal varices is a feature of clinically significant portal hypertension.
+Oesophageal varices are dilated blood vessels in the oesophagus, usually due to portal hypertension (NCBI 2018b), and are a feature of clinically significant portal hypertension.
 The prevalence of oesophageal varices varies between 40% and 95% in people with cirrhosis (Chawla 2012; McCarty 2017).
 The annual incidence of oesophageal varices in people with cirrhosis varies from 3% to 22% (Cales 1990; Merli 2003; D'Amico 2014).

 There are many classification systems available for assessing the risk of bleeding from oesophageal varices.
 The classification system that is followed from a management perspective is the Baveno I consensus definition which classifies oesophageal varices as small and large (de Franchis 1992).
 The criteria for distinction between small and large oesophageal varices is variable (de Franchis 1992).
-The current UK guidelines and European Association for the Study of the Liver (EASL) guidelines on the management of variceal bleeding acknowledges this variability and suggests that small varices tend to be narrow and flatten easily with air during endoscopy as compared to medium/large varices which are usually broader and flatten with difficulty, or do not flatten at all (Tripathi 2015; EASL 2018).
+The current UK guidelines and European Association for the Study of the Liver (EASL) guidelines on the management of variceal bleeding acknowledges this variability and suggests that small varices tend to be narrow, and they flatten easily with air during endoscopy as compared to large varices which are usually broader and flatten with difficulty, or do not flatten at all (Tripathi 2015; EASL 2018).
 Other definitions for small oesophageal varices include less than 5 mm in size and less than 25% of oesophageal lumen (Abby Philips 2016).
 Other risk factors for bleeding from oesophageal varices include the pressure within the varices (hepatic venous pressure gradient at least 12 mmHg), increased tension on the variceal wall as indicated by red spots or red wale markings (longitudinal red streaks on the varices) on endoscopy, and severity of the liver disease (Beppu 1981; NIEC 1988; de Franchis 2015; Tripathi 2015).
 Approximately 15% to 20% of people with oesophageal varices bleed in about one to three years (Gluud 2012; Qi 2015).
-The short-term mortality of an episode of acute variceal bleeding is about 15% to 30% (Ioannou 2003; Gøtzsche 2008; D'Amico 2010; Rios 2015).
-Of those who survive, approximately 30% die in two years and approximately 20% have another episode of bleeding over two years (Qi 2016).
-In France, the mean in-hospital costs of treating acute episode of bleeding was EURO 13,500 in 2007 (Thabut 2007); in the US, the mean six-month costs of treating people with variceal bleeding was USD 16,500 in 2000 (Zaman 2000).
+Shortterm mortality of an episode of acute variceal bleeding is about 15% to 30% (Ioannou 2003; Gøtzsche 2008; D'Amico 2010; Rios 2015).
+Five-year mortality in people with variceal bleeding in Taiwan was more than 80% (Liu 2016).
+Mean in-hospital costs of treating acute episode of bleeding was EUR 13,500 in France in 2007 (Thabut 2007); mean six-month costs of treating people with variceal bleeding in USA was USD 16,500 in 2000 (Zaman 2000).